paycoreio/docs/docs/products/hpp/guide/features.md

 [JavaScript SDK](#)  is right for you if you want a more advanced integration with card payments only:

--   **In the iframe setup**  all Hosted Payment Page content, including 3D Secure content, is displayed in an iframe within your website.

--   **In the lightbox setup**  we use an iframe to display 3D Secure within the lightbox.
-All other Hosted Payment Page content is displayed in the lightbox.

-## Using metadata

-In the example above we suppose you will store the  `reference_id`  that’s unique to the payment in your order table.
-This way your website is able to look-up the order for this payment when the webhook is triggered by PayCore.io.
-Your website is keeping track of the payment, effectively bringing about the connection between order and payment.
-This approach is easiest to grasp, which is why we use it in our example.

-Alternatively you could ask PayCore.io to remember the unique identifier of your order by instructing the PayCore.io API to store it in the payment’s  `metadata`.
-You would provide it while creating the payment.
-In our example  `order_id` would be a good candidate.
-PayCore.io stores the metadata for you, when you fetch the payment during processing the webhook the metadata is included in the response.
-This is another way to connect orders and payments.
-We advise to use the  `metadata`  approach.
-This is the most popular approach and it’s easiest to implement.

-## HPP in an iFrame

-Although possible, using **iFrames** can introduce known usability, security and cross-domain browser issues.

-Keep the following in mind:

--   Some redirect payment methods, such as iDEAL, do not allow displaying their pages in an iFrame; they will break out of it.
-Other redirect payment methods may require more available screen space than your iFrame allows.
-You should also be prepared to handle the difference in behaviour for the payment callback URL, as once the payment completes you may not be in an iFrame anymore.
--   Another problem you may face is the browser's cookie policy.
-The HPP solution requires cookies.
-Using an iFrame means that the browser may impose restrictions regarding the conditions in which cookies are allowed to be set within the iFrame.
-While there are workarounds to get the browser to accept cookies in a default configuration, the shopper may have configured a more restrictive policy.
-The most common problem is with Apple Safari and Google Chrome browsers: by default, they require user-initiated page loading inside an iFrame.
-This means that first the iFrame needs to be loaded with a page hosted at the parent domain.
-Secondly, on this page the user needs to actively click on a button submitting the redirect to the HPP.

-PayCore.io cannot guarantee that all payment methods will work when using an iFrame, nor that the behaviour of a payment method will remain the same.
-Furthermore, the exact operation of a redirect payment method can differ between the test and the live environments.

 ## Customer details